moddroid94/onthespot/docs/USAGE.md

 - **Youtube Music**: Youtube Music offers public downloads and does not require an account, simply click 'Add Youtube Music Account' and restart the app.

+- **Crunchyroll**: To login to your Qobuz account simply enter your email and password, and restart the app.

 - **Generic Downloader**: Generic Downloader uses yt-dlp to rip any available music or videos from a given webpage.
 A list of supported services is available in the app or [here](https://github.com/yt-dlp/yt-dlp/tree/master/yt_dlp/extractor).
 Even if your given website is not listed the generic downloader may be able to rip media anyway, just paste your url in the search bar.
 To activate generic downloader simply click 'Add Generic Downloader'.